 - Check the next number.

-- If the number is lesser or equal to the value of the Root, then it will be on the Left Side of the Tree.
+- If the number is less than or equal to the value of the Root, then it will be on the Left Side of the Tree.

-ย If youโre interested in knowing about arrays in other programming languages like Java, then you start with knowing the basic difference betweenย Array vs ArrayList.
+If you’re interested in knowing about arrays in other programming languages like Java, then you should start by knowing the basic difference between Array vs ArrayList.

 How To Implement Or Insert Elements In Binary Search Tree In C++?

-The BST can only be developed when you will insert Nodes in the Tree.
-So, the BST Implementation is none other than the Insertion Operation on BST.
+The BST can only be developed when you insert nodes in the Tree.
+So, the BST Implementation is none other than the Insertion Operation on the BST.
 Let us check the following code & its implementation Process.

 #include